mohammad-mallaee/blogger/public/index.md

 ---
-title: Welcome to blogger
+title: Blogger
-date: 2024-8-16
+show_title: false
-posts_list: { path: "posts", size: "compact" }
+posts_list: { path: "posts" }
 ---

-This is your new home!
+## Welcome to your new home

-write freely and akldfj daf das lksadjf kdlsafj sadlfj lajsdf sdaflkjsadfjl lsadjf sadflkj sadjfl
+Imagine having a space where your thoughts, stories, and ideas flow effortlessly into the world and you can share what matters to you. with math writing, html and rtl support you dont need to worry about the limitations, just write the Markdown and blogger will do the rest for you.

+Folow along these guides to have your own blog: